How to Become More Unique

 If you wish to become more unique, for whatever purpose you desire and under any motive of your choosing, self-isolation from the world, at least from time to time, is imperative for increasing your uniqueness, especially as a writer or artist.
 The reason for this is that socialization, the glue that keeps us together under a collective identity, is often an obstacle that stands in the way between ourselves and the goal of becoming more unique.

 Socialization isn't there for you.
 It's there for society to gain new, submissive members into its ranks.
-And of course, this is most present in many countries' public education system.
+And of course, this is most present in many countries' public education systems.
 You are not taught how to be a citizen in a democratic country.
 No. You are taught to be a productive worker in factory-like settings that simulate the professional world.

 There is no true love in society, as you are not expected to be the best version of yourself.
 Even in democracies, you are expected to submit and obey.